bparanj/crystal/electronics/design/impedance-mismatch.md

    This equation shows that inductive reactance is directly proportional to both frequency and inductance.
 As either of these increases, the inductive reactance increases.

-   - In AC circuits, as the frequency increases, the inductive reactance also increases, causing the inductor to oppose the current flow more strongly.
+In AC circuits, as the frequency increases, the inductive reactance also increases, causing the inductor to oppose the current flow more strongly.
 This means less current flows through the circuit as frequency goes up.
-   - At low frequencies (or DC, where \(f = 0\)), inductive reactance is near zero, so the inductor offers little resistance, allowing most of the current to flow.
+At low frequencies (or DC, where \(f = 0\)), inductive reactance is near zero, so the inductor offers little resistance, allowing most of the current to flow.
-   - Example:

 In high-frequency circuits, inductors can act as blocks to AC signals or filters, allowing low-frequency signals to pass but restricting high-frequency signals.

-   - Inductors cause the current to lag behind the voltage by 90 degrees in purely inductive AC circuits.
+Inductors cause the current to lag behind the voltage by 90 degrees in purely inductive AC circuits.
 This phase shift can affect how energy is transferred in the circuit and must be considered in designs involving oscillators, transformers, or AC power systems.
-   - This phase difference is important in power systems and communication systems, where timing and signal alignment matter.
+This phase difference is important in power systems and communication systems, where timing and signal alignment matter.

-   - Inductors store energy in a magnetic field when current flows through them.
-As the current changes (as it does in AC), the inductor resists those changes, temporarily storing and releasing energy.
+Inductors store energy in a magnetic field when current flows through them.
+As the current changes, the inductor resists those changes, temporarily storing and releasing energy.
-   - This energy storage capability leads to smoother current changes, which can be useful in filters, smoothing circuits, and power supplies to stabilize signals or reduce noise.
+This energy storage capability leads to smoother current changes, which can be useful in filters, smoothing circuits, and power supplies to stabilize signals or reduce noise.

-   - Inductive reactance plays a key role in designing filters (e.g., low-pass, high-pass, band-pass filters) and resonant circuits.
+Inductive reactance plays a key role in designing filters (e.g., low-pass, high-pass, band-pass filters) and resonant circuits.
 By tuning the inductive reactance in conjunction with capacitors, specific frequencies can be blocked or passed through.
-   - For example, a low-pass filter with an inductor can block high-frequency signals while allowing lower-frequency signals to pass.
+For example, a low-pass filter with an inductor can block high-frequency signals while allowing lower-frequency signals to pass.

-   - In circuits with both inductors and capacitors, resonance occurs when the inductive reactance matches the capacitive reactance.
+In circuits with both inductors and capacitors, resonance occurs when the inductive reactance matches the capacitive reactance.
 At this frequency, the circuit's impedance is minimized, allowing maximum current to flow.
 This phenomenon is important in RF circuits and oscillators.

 Higher inductive reactance at higher frequencies limits current flow.